UFC Fight Night: Hunt vs. Bigfoot

-UFC Fight Night: Hunt vs. Bigfoot (also known as UFC Fight Night 33) was a mixed martial arts event held on 6 December 2013, at the Brisbane Entertainment Centre in Brisbane, Queensland, Australia.
+UFC Fight Night: Hunt vs. Bigfoot (also known as UFC Fight Night 33) was a mixed martial arts event held on December 7, 2013, at the Brisbane Entertainment Centre in Brisbane, Australia.
 The event was broadcast live on Fox Sports 1.

 Background

 The event was the first the UFC has hosted in Brisbane.
 Overall, it was the fifth UFC event to be held in Australia.

 The card was headlined by a heavyweight bout between Mark Hunt and Antônio Silva.
 The main event ended in a rare majority draw decision; one judge scoring the fight 48–47 for Mark Hunt, while the other two saw it a 47–47 draw.
 Post-fight, UFC President Dana White said that the bout had earned Fight of the Night honors.

 Subsequently, Silva failed a post-fight test for elevated testosterone (he had been undergoing UFC-approved testosterone replacement therapy).
 Silva was suspended for nine months, retroactive to the date of the fight.
 Due to Silva's positive test, Hunt was given the total of $100,000 from the Fight of the Night bonus award.
 For Hunt the bout result remains a "draw" on his official record, while in Silva's case it was overturned to a no-contest.

 Brian Melancon was expected to face Robert Whittaker at the event.
 However, Melancon pulled out of the bout and subsequently announced his retirement due to renal stress.
 As a result, Whittaker was removed from the card as well.

 Mitch Gagnon was expected to face Alex Caceres at the event.
 However, the bout was cancelled during the week leading up to the event due to an alleged visa issue for Gagnon, restricting his entry to Australia.